Bug-Free Zone: Indoor Pest Control

 Sticky traps help reduce flying insect problems, such as thrips and whiteflies.
 Choose a product such as Safer® Brand houseplant sticky stakes, which stick conveniently into plant pots.
 Sticky stakes trap adult pests, but you’ll still need to treat the plant directly as larval stages of the pests live directly on or around the plant.

-Organic houseplant pesticides are available.
-Look for products such as End ALL®, which is OMRI® Listed and USDA approved for organic gardening.
-End ALL® contains neem, an extract from the tropical neem tree that interferes with insect growth, and pyrethrin, a natural insecticide made from the flowers of the pyrethrum daisy.
-This powerful organic insecticide kills insects at all stages of development, yet quickly breaks down in the environment.
+Houseplant pesticides are available.
+Look for products such as End ALL®, which is OMRI® Listed and deemed compliant for use in organic production by the USDA.
+End ALL® contains neem, an extract from the tropical neem tree that interferes with insect growth, and pyrethrin, an insecticide made from the flowers of the pyrethrum daisy.
+This insecticide kills insects at all stages of development, yet quickly breaks down in the environment.

 When All Else Fails